 - Professor of Practice, Civil and Environmental Engineering

 - BS, Forestry, Michigan Technological University, 1987

-Joe Foster is a Professor of Practice in the School of Technology at Michigan Tech, focusing on teaching courses in the elements of land surveying.
+Joe Foster is a Professor of Practice in the Department of Civil and Environmental Engineering at Michigan Tech, focusing on teaching courses in the elements of land surveying.
 His extensive background in the profession includes serving as Principal for successful land surveying companies in both Minnesota and Michigan, where he has directed and overseen a wide range of projects, including Boundary, County Remonumentation, & Cadastral (USDA-FS) retracement surveys; topographic, site planning, & flood plain surveys; mine surveys (surface & underground); Plats & Subdivisions; conventional & GPS control surveys.

-He has coordinated and managed contacts with the USDA-Forest Service, the State of Michigan County Remonumentation Program, Mining Companies in Northern Minnesota, and has extensively worked with the States of Minnesota and Michigan in the Plat and Subdivision development process.
+He has coordinated and managed contracts with the USDA-Forest Service, Mining Companies in Northern Minnesota, the State of Michigan County Remonumentation Program, and has worked with the States of Minnesota and Michigan in the Plat and Subdivision development process.

 - Introduction to land surveying